Sleepwal/6.5840-2025/src/README.md

 Get(key) fetches the current value for the key and its associated version.
 - If the key doesn't exist at the server, the server should return rpc.ErrNoKey.

-Maintaining a version number for each key will be useful for implementing locks using Put and ensuring at-most-once semantics for Put's when the network is unreliable and the client retransmits.
+Maintaining a **version number** for each key will be useful for implementing locks using Put and ensuring at-most-once semantics for Put's when the **network is unreliable** and the **client retransmits**.

 When you've finished this lab and passed all the tests, you'll have a linearizable key/value service from the point of view of clients calling Clerk.Get and Clerk.Put.

 That is, if client operations aren't concurrent, each client Clerk.Get and Clerk.Put will observe the modifications to the state implied by the preceding sequence of operations.
-For concurrent operations, the return values and final state will be the same as if the operations had executed one at a time in some order.
+For concurrent operations,
+the return values and final state will be the same as if the operations had executed one at a time in some order.

 Operations are concurrent if they overlap in time: for example,